-The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium, with a focus on high profitability stocks among larger companies.
+The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium.
 The fund achieves this objective by generally emphasising companies with smaller market capitalisations, lower relative prices and higher profitability on a continuous basis relative to the fund's eligible market universe.